Codeintuition vs HackerRank: Learning vs Testing

 HackerRank is a B2B screening platform.
 Most of its revenue comes from HackerRank for Work, a paid employer product that companies use to filter candidates during hiring.
 The practice side exists to bring engineers into the ecosystem, and it does that well.
 What HackerRank offers:

-- Regular community contests for competitive practice
+- Community contests: Regular competitive practice events

 The certifications matter if your target companies use HackerRank for screening.
 Practising on the same platform gives you format familiarity.
 You'll know the IDE, the time constraints, and the way problems are phrased.
 For that specific use case, HackerRank is the right preparation platform.
 Most DSA learning platforms can't match that.